hey2022/tls-xb/README.md

 ## Usage

-In your terminal, run `tls-xb login` to generate your login keys, then run `tls-xb` to start the program.
+In your terminal, run `tls-xb login` to login, then run `tls-xb` to run the program.